stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/compute_pool/compute_pools/index.md

       value: string
     - name: name
       value: string
+      description: >-
+        A Snowflake object identifier.
+If the identifier contains spaces or special characters, the entire string must be enclosed in double quotes.
+        Identifiers enclosed in double quotes are also case-sensitive.
     - name: min_nodes
       value: integer
+      description: Minimum number of nodes for the compute pool.
     - name: max_nodes
       value: integer
+      description: Maximum number of nodes for the compute pool.
     - name: instance_family
       value: string
+      description: Instance family for the compute pool.
     - name: auto_resume
       value: boolean
+      description: >-
+        Whether Snowflake automatically resumes the compute pool when any statement that requires the compute pool is submitted.
     - name: comment
       value: string
+      description: Comment describing the compute pool.
     - name: auto_suspend_secs
       value: integer
+      description: Number of seconds until the compute pool automatically suspends.
 ```
 </TabItem>
 </Tabs>